Egbert-Azure/Z80-CP-M-format-reader/README.md

 ## Change Log

+- 11/03/2023: bugs reported by Jens Guenther and ZASM & M80 compatibility edits
 - 03/19/2023: Possible alien disk formats limited to 80 characters in total, reduced to 8 bytes per name compared to the original 10 bytes.
 - 03/26/2023: Updated MM-D80 skew table, fixed a bug.
 - 05/14/2023: Additional formats added by Jens Guenther.